The Human Truth Foundation

 ...

-Belarus does relatively well in ensuring human rights and freedom, compared to many other countries.
-Belarus does better than average for speed of uptake of HR treaties18, opposing gender inequality19 (but bad for Europe), the rate of gender bias (from 7 indicators)20 (but high for Europe), commentary in Human Rights Watch reports21 (but one of the lowest in Europe), its nominal commitment to Human Rights22 (but amongst the worst in Europe) and in LGBT equality23 (but one of the lowest in Europe).
-Belarus does not succeed in everything, however.
-Belarus does worse than average in terms of its success in fighting anti-semitic prejudice24, freethought25 (amongst the highest in Europe) and in supporting press freedom26 (the worst in Europe).
+Belarus is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
+Belarus does better than average in terms of opposing gender inequality19 (but high for Europe), the rate of gender bias (from 7 indicators)20 (but high for Europe), commentary in Human Rights Watch reports21 (but one of the worst in Europe), its nominal commitment to Human Rights22 (but one of the lowest in Europe) and in LGBT equality23 (but one of the lowest in Europe).
+Belarus still has work to do.
+Belarus does worse than average for its success in fighting anti-semitic prejudice24, freethought25 (amongst the worst in Europe) and in supporting press freedom26 (the highest in Europe).
+And finally, it sits amongst the bottom 20 in terms of eliminating modern slavery27 (amongst the worst in Europe) and in its average Freedom in the World rating (amongst the highest in Europe).

 For tables, charts and commentary, see: